remipassmoilesel/abc-map/documentation/5_backlog.md

 A user should be able to use vector tiles layers.

-## Map legend

-A user should be able to generate a legend on layout page.

 ## Custom icons

 A user should be able to use their own icons.